Open-MRV/tutorials/docs/classification_WBproject_REK_v3.md

 	* Basic syntax of functions
 	* Basic image processing, including choice of imagery, cloud-screening, mosaicking and compositing

-> NOTE:  These topics are covered in Module 1.1
+> NOTE:  These topics are covered in Module 1.1: Image mosaic/composite creation for Landsat and Sentinel-2 in Google Earth Engine

 * Basic remote sensing concepts